 For this DIY, use quality fabric scissors to cut your table runners to size.
 Leave a big enough overhang to accommodate your design on either side.
 When it’s cut to size, we gave it a good iron to get all the fold creases out.
 This step is SO important if you want a quality looking piece!

 Next, it’s time to clean up your edges.
 Pull some of the threads away from the edges to leave a clean looking fray.
 Cut any threads that look too long or out of place.

 Last- time to paint your design!
 We did a simple P for the couple’s last name.
 Our favourite paint for fabric that will be washed is Tulip Soft in Matte.
 It’s just SO good.
 And a shortcut?
 Don’t bother ironing it after, the bottle suggests to set the design, but we never have and they’re going strong.

 What do you think!
 Wouldn’t these be lovely covered in greenery and brass (someone please call me and we can do this!)?
-If you use one of our DIYs, we would LOVE to see!
+If you use one a DIY from Bespoke Decor, we would LOVE to see!
 Shoot me an email to make my day.